 EAT: Eleven Waters @ Marriott Syracuse Downtown

-The trendy-contemporary Eleven Waters (referencing the 11 Finger Lakes)is a popular place for an upscale meal at very reasonable prices: Onion Soup $7; Bistro Cesar $8; Puttanesca $15; Roast Half Chicken $25, Rigatoni Bolognese $16, and more.
+The trendy-contemporary Eleven Waters (referencing the 11 Finger Lakes) is a popular place for an upscale meal, or great sandwich, at decent prices.

 The Eleven Waters Bar, carved out of the hotel’s former barbershop, features shampoo sink faucets on one wall, and cocktails named in the spirit of the place.
-Try Clean Shave (a “clean” version of a Moscow Mule), Undercut (rum, lime juice, grapefruit and maraschino liqueur), and Mullet (a classic Mint Julep).
+Try a craft cocktail of your choosing.
+It’s a cool spot for sure.

 EAT: Locals recommend

-Dinosaur BBQ – the first one ever – for amazing Q. Funk ‘N Waffles, first opened by entrepreneurial students on the SU Campus and now off campus offering any kind of loaded waffle you can think up.
-Pastabilities for homemade pastas and “stretch bread.”
+New spot, Noble Cellar, is already winning raves about quality of dishes and stylish ambience.
+Eden – for great drinks and service.
+Grotto for Italian.
+Dinosaur BBQ – the first one ever – for amazing Q. Pastabilities for homemade pastas and “stretch bread.”
 Kitty Hoynes – an authentic “real deal” Irish Pub on Armory Square.
 Lemongrass Restaurant for upscale white-linen Thai cuisine.
 And Modern Malt – a tweaked Malt Shop with a full bar rather than milkshake machines and Tater Tots instead of fries.

 Where to Stay in Syracuse NY